Raising of the Bayonne Bridge

 Listen to McElhanney’s project designer and analyst, Ben Ticknor, PEng, share his experience of working on the Bayonne:

-The Bayonne Bridge connects Staten Island, New Jersey, with Bayonne, New York, and spans the Kill Van Kull strait.
+The Bayonne Bridge connects Staten Island, New York, with Bayonne, New Jersey, and spans the Kill Van Kull strait.
 When construction finished in 1931, the bridge became the longest span truss bridge in the world.
 But decades later, the bridge’s clearance was too low and could not accommodate modern shipping vessels, limiting vital access to Newark Bay.

 The Port Authority of New York & New Jersey – the bridge’s owner – considered replacing the structure but decided the roadway of the existing bridge should be raised 64 feet to permit the passage of modern supertankers and the largest container ships and passenger ships.

 Compounding this complex challenge, the bridge had to stay open to traffic throughout the entire project.
 This was achieved by constructing the bridge in two phases; in the first phase, traffic was restricted to a single lane in each direction on the western half of the bridge deck, while the eastern half was demolished and reconstructed at the higher elevation.
 Once complete, traffic was re-routed to the newly constructed elevated roadway, and the process was repeated to raise the western half of the bridge deck in the second phase.

 McElhanney’s initial scope of work was the structural review of two overhead launching gantries, used to erect the precast segmental approaches simultaneously from both sides of the Kill Van Kull strait, handling concrete segments, weighing up to 110 metric tons.
 Our involvement grew as the contractor – a joint venture between Skanska, Koch, and Kiewit – noticed our ability to solve problems and keep the project moving forward.